orsenthil/senthil.learntosolveit.com-deploy/posts/2004/12/22/torvalds-again.md

 .. title: Torvalds again:
 .. slug: torvalds-again
 .. date: 2004-12-22 02:51:00
-.. tags:
+.. tags: linux, myths, leadership
 .. category: General
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: Linus Torvalds discusses myths about leadership and the misconception of individual control in Linux development.

 **What Linux myths or misconceptions do you find particularly galling?**